turingschool/curriculum-site/module2/lessons/js_intro_to_dom.md

 * Access and use the Chrome Developer Tools
 * Continue to develop a basic understanding for JavaScript syntax
 * Understand how to query DOM elements and update a page after its been loaded
+  * Change the text displayed on a page
+  * Change the html displayed on a page
+  * Change styling using JavaScript

 ## Vocabulary